Sanyam2511/nft-preview-page/README.md

 - Structuring clean and semantic HTML
 - Using Flexbox for vertical and horizontal alignment
-- Implementing hover effects with opacity and transitions
+- Implementing hover effects
-- Creating reusable CSS variables for color themes

-Example of the overlay hover effect I implemented:
+Example of the hover effect I implemented:

 ```css
     .eth-container {